Fort Frances

 Fort Frances is a town in, and the seat of, Rainy River District in Northwestern Ontario, Canada.
-The population as of the 2016 census was 7,739.
-Fort Frances is a popular fishing destination.
+The population as of the 2021 census was 7,466 Fort Frances is a popular fishing destination.
 It hosts the annual Fort Frances Canadian Bass Championship.

 Located on the international border with the United States where Rainy Lake narrows to become Rainy River, it is connected to International Falls, Minnesota by the Fort Frances–International Falls International Bridge.
 The town is the fourth-largest community in Northwestern Ontario after Thunder Bay, Kenora and Dryden.
 The Fort Frances Paper Mill was formerly the main employer and industry in the town until its closure in January 2014.
+Today, there is no manufacturing or major industry in Fort Frances.
+Healthcare, social services and the town corporation make up the majority of the top tier employers, with big box retail coming in second.
 New Gold, a Canadian mining company, acquired mineral rights to the area in 2013.
 The Rainy River mine commenced processing ore on September 14, 2017 and completed its first gold pour on October 5, 2017.

 History

 Fort Frances was the first European settlement west of Lake Superior and was established by French Canadian Pierre Gaultier de Varennes, sieur de La Vérendrye, first commander of the western district.
 In 1731, he built Fort Saint Pierre near that spot as support for the fur trade with native peoples.
 In 1732, his expedition built Fort Saint Charles on Magnuson's Island on the west side of Lake of the Woods.
 After some time, Fort Saint Pierre fell out of use.

 In 1817, following the War of 1812 and the redefinition of borders between Canada and the United States, the Hudson's Bay Company (HBC) built a fort here.
 In 1830 HBC Chief Factor John Dugald Cameron named the fur trading post after Frances Ramsay Simpson, the 18-year-old daughter of a London merchant, who had married earlier that year in London, George Simpson, Governor of the Hudson's Bay Company, who would visit the fort many times.
 In 1841 she became Lady Simpson after George Simpson was knighted, and she died in 1853 at Lachine, Quebec.

 Incorporated in 1903, the town held a big centennial celebration in 2003.

 The main employer was a pulp and paper mill established in the early 1900s.
 It had numerous owners over the years, notably Edward Wellington Backus.
 Most recently owned by Resolute Forest Products, the mill employed about 700 persons until its closure in 2014.

 On June 25, 1946, the town was struck by a tornado, which caused major damage and struck a week after the deadly Windsor tornado.